Do quantum linear solvers offer advantage for networks-based system of linear equations?: Introduction

 \textit{Analysis of quantum advantage from HHL in the most general setting-- }The exact opposite viewpoint would involve comparing the runtime complexities of the HHL and some suitably chosen efficient classical algorithm based on their respective complexity expressions.
 The authors of Ref. \cite{tu2025towards} do exactly this in their work, with the end goal of carrying out a resource estimation analysis in terms of space, time, and energy for the HHL algorithm.

-\textit{Aurea mediocritas?: Analysis of quantum advantage from quantum linear solvers in networks-based linear system problems-- }A third route, a road not taken, could be to chart a middle course by neither carrying out the analysis on an application-by-application basis nor in the most general setting, but rather group together a bunch of applications under a common mathematical framework, and then carry out the numerical analysis to analyze the potential for advantage, by considering not only HHL but different QLS candidates.
-The mathematical framework should offer flexibility in terms of growth of $\kappa$ and $s$, as well as very importantly the system size.
-For example, the authors of a work that applies HHL to quantum chemistry \cite{psihhl} find that for the limited number of molecules that they consider, the condition number grows favourably as a polylogarithmic function in system size (number of particle-hole excitations arising from a reference state).
-However, while this topic of quantum chemistry is more general in its scope, the system size only grows polynomially in the linearized coupled cluster singles and doubles framework that the authors consider.
+\textit{Aurea mediocritas?: Analysis of quantum advantage from quantum linear solvers in networks-based linear system problems-- }A third route, a road not taken, could be to chart a middle course by neither pursuing application-specific studies nor a fully general analysis, but rather group together diverse applications under a common mathematical framework, and then perform extensive numerical analysis to analyze the potential for advantage.
+Such a framework should offer flexible scaling in $\kappa$ and $s$, and system size.